Fee remissions and reductions for qualification courses

-The list below shows who is entitled to receive support with funding.
+The list below details where adults, aged 19 or above, may be eligible for fully funded courses or reduced fees.
 You must meet the Education Skills Funding Agency (ESFA) criteria to be eligible.
-Please ask at the point of enrolment as all the information below is subject to change, funding allocations, College discretion and availability:
+Please ask at the point of enrolment as all the information below is subject to change, funding allocations, College discretion and availability.

 - English and maths learners up to Level 2